Richardaeld/Fat_Racoon_Kitchen/README.md

         + Tested in portrait, which is tablet responsiveness level.

 ### Developer Testing Methods
-+ Every test of **Developer Tests** was preformed on the above listed systems ar the specified screen orientation.
++ Every test of **Developer Tests** was preformed on the above listed systems and the specified screen orientation.
-+ Between landscape and portrait tests, the application was not refreshed.
++ Between landscape and portrait tests, the application is appropriately refreshed.
 This is a critical part of the test!
-Part of these tests is that the application is **never** refreshed between tests.
-This helps test for stability and ensure tablet and mobile users a good experience.
+Part of these tests is that the application is appropriately refreshed during tests to check for errors.
+This helps test for stability and ensures that tablet and mobile users have a good experience.
 + After completion of all of the **Developer Tests** on each system, the system was tested again with random moments of spam clicking and switching between landscape/portrait.

 ## Developer Tests